breck7/brecksblog/readme.markdown

 ### What are the requirements?
 You need PHP and Apache with mod_rewrite for it to work.

+### Benefits

+- Easy.
+Even your mom can use it (mine does)!
+- Productive.
+Simple software forces you to focus on what's important in blogging: content.
+- Extendible.
+Change the theme.
+Add markdown.
+Add javascript.
+All of these steps take a few seconds.
+- Reliable.
+Has held up without a hiccup on some high traffic sites.
+Open source and small file size means anyone can fix or extend it.
+- Painless.
+No complicated database.
+Only one file.

 ### Features

-- Simple software forces you to focus on what's important in blogging: content!
-- Does great SEO for you.
-Handles URLs and meta tags automatically.
-All you need to do is write great content and get inbound links
-- Simple.
-No complicated database or lots of files to install.
-- No login.
-Go immediately to writing or editing.
-- Easy to extend(if you want to).
-While we'll keep it small and simple, feel free to customize your own version.
+- No login needed.
+Just use your password each time you edit a page.
+Counterintuitive, but pretty fun.
-- Create multiple blogs fast!
+- Create multiple blogs fast.
 Just make one folder per blog.
-- Drop markdown.php in to your blog folder to add markdown support.
+- Drop markdown.php into your blog folder to easily add markdown support.
 - Stores all data in one text file (data.php).
-No database needed!
+No database needed.
-- Easy to write, edit, and delete posts!
+- Easy to write, edit, and delete posts.
+Easy to chang CSS, footer, header, etc.
-- No login needed.
-Just use your password each time you edit a page.
-- SEO friendly URLs, titles, and meta description.
-- Less than 250 lines of code!
+- Less than 250 lines of code.
 Easy to extend and modify.
 - Simple, clean layout.
 Easy to change CSS.
-- You can add HTML, Javascript, and CSS to your posts.
 - Easily change the layout or add analytics, etc.
 - Works great under loads (so far).
 - Easy 1 file install.